What Are Alcohol Disorders and How Do They Damage Your Body?

-For people without the genetic, environmental or emotional predisposition to abuse alcohol, having a few drinks is no big deal.
-But if you’ve ever been close to someone who suffers from some kind of alcohol use disorder (AUD), the cost of that abuse is a hefty one.
+Chances are, you know someone who has a drinking problem.
+For people without the genetic, environmental or emotional tendency to abuse alcohol, having a few drinks is no big deal.
+But if you’ve ever been close to someone who suffers from alcohol use disorder, the cost of that abuse is high.

 Alcohol abusers often don’t admit that they have a problem.
-Instead they embrace common myths about alcohol abuse to remain in denial, saying “I can’t be an alcoholic because I …
+Instead, they embrace common myths about alcohol abuse to remain in denial, saying, “I can’t be an alcoholic because I …

-- hold down a job
+- Hold down a job

-- just drink beer
+- Just drink beer

-- don’t drink every day
+- Don’t drink every day

-- can stop whenever I want to
+- Can stop whenever I want to

 The toll alcohol takes